 Willie Currie, Advisor to the CCWG-Accountability

-Conclusion:
+Conclusion and recommendation:

 We conclude that the Mutual Accountability Roundtable as originally described is more of a transparency exercise where best practices may be shared.
 While this exercise is viable, we do not recommend it for formal implementation.

 SO and AC chairs have a standing email list and may convene calls and meetings at any time.
-That creates an appropriate and adequate forum for sharing of experiences and best practices on accountability to their respective stakeholders.
+That creates an appropriate and adequate forum for sharing of experiences and best practices to their respective stakeholders.

 Track 3.
 Assess whether the Independent Review Process (IRP) should be applied to SO & AC activities.